naiborhujosua/Data-Science-Interview-Python/README.md

 # 100 Days of Python Code
-This repository contains all materials of 100 Days of Python Code from Intermediate to advanced levels
+This repository contains all materials of 60 Days of Python Code